IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/existing-openshift-environment-variables-and-proxy.md

       namespace: cloud-pak-deployer
     data:
       CPD_DRY_RUN: true
     ```

 For a full list of environment variables, open the debug pod and run `/cloud-pak-deployer/cp-deploy.sh --help`.

+## Create environment variable to set log level for the deployer wizard

+* Go to the OpenShift console
+* Click the "+" sign at the top of the page
+* Update the environment variables and/or add new ones
+???+ note "Set log level for deployer wizard"
+    ``` { .yaml .copy }
+    ---
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+      name: cloud-pak-deployer-env
+      namespace: cloud-pak-deployer
+    data:
+      CPD_WIZARD_LOG_LEVEL: DEBUG
+    ```

+For a full list of environment variables, open the debug pod and run `/cloud-pak-deployer/cp-deploy.sh --help`.